arm-university/micro-course/Markdown microcourse v2.md

 These blocks are set up as in example 2 and set the radio group to 1 (this is also done on the gateway below).

 Here the acceleration data is sent over radio.
-In the previous example we set a variable to the temperature reading and send that.
+In the previous example we set a variable to the temperature reading and sent that.
 Here the acceleration data is just sent.
 Do you think this makes a difference?

 ### 8